 During the course, two (02) SEs will be conducted.
+The themes will be shared at the start of the course, and the related methodology (one in advance mode and the other in traditional mode) will be briefly explained by the Chief Instructor in his Course Briefing.
 The general and common aim of the SEs is to enable the participants to apply their rich experience, pooled knowledge, team collaboration, and critical skills for evaluation of existing public policies/strategies and their implementation, with a view to exploring workable solutions to nagging public service delivery challenges, and proposing evidence-based, smart, innovative policy choices/interventions for effective domain-specific decision making and improved public service delivery.